ciasaboark/AccessImporter/INSTALL.md

 ### Run the Service
 In the Windows Services window double click on the `Container Tracking Importer` service.
 Click on `start` again.
 If the configuration options were set correctly the service should start.

+Drag and drop an Excel file into the `watch` directory.
+The file should process within 1-2 seconds and will be moved to either the `archive` or `errors` directory.

 ## Checking for Errors